 She says the COVID-19 crisis highlights the vulnerable existence animals endure at the whim of humans.

-“I am yet to hear of an influx of animals to pounds and the RSPCA.
-But, if people are thinking of dumping their animals, as opposed to having them killed, they need to be aware that many animals that find their way to the pound will be killed.
-Sending your animal to a shelter is as good as having them killed, in many cases.”
+“I am yet to hear of an influx of animals to pounds.
+But, if people are thinking of dumping their animals, as opposed to having them killed, they need to be aware that not all animals that go to the pound will find a forever home.”

 Owning a companion animal is a life-long commitment